Russian demands leave Iran talks in limbo as negotiations pause | Headlines

 The negotiations in Vienna have limped on with just a fraction of the number of daily meetings that were taking place in previous weeks.
 Four Western diplomats had said the talks were all but finalised until Russia made its demands.
 "I think there's still a clear path to reviving the deal given that the US and Iran appear to be on the same page," Henry Rome, Iran analyst at consultancy Eurasia group, said.

 "But it will require a healthy dose of creativity and flexibility from all parties to find a way to work with, or more likely around, Moscow."
-(Editing by Raissa Kasolowsky and William Maclean)
+(Additional reporting by Simon Lewis in Washington; Editing by Raissa Kasolowsky and William Maclean)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)